Make fun, personalized T-shirts for yourself, family, or as gifts!

 I make all kinds of things with my Cricut Cutting machine, but the most popular project, hands down, is making T-shirts!
 In fact, if you visit my YouTube channel you will see the two most popular videos are about making T-shirts and have been viewed more than 4.5 million times!
 Crazy, right?!
 So I thought it would be fun to show you how to make a bunch of different shirts for the whole family using both iron on vinyl and Infusible Ink!

-We will use both iron on vinyl and infusible ink to make four different T-shirt designs…the “Bear family collection”, a customizable “split snowflake” design, two versions of a “Believe” design, and I’m also going to teach you how to create your own knockout design in Cricut Design Space!
+For these custom T-shirts, we use both iron on vinyl and infusible ink to make four different T-shirt designs…the “Bear family collection”, a customizable “split snowflake” design, two versions of a “Believe” design, and I’m also going to teach you how to create your own knockout design in Cricut Design Space!

 With this fun project, you can create some amazing handmade gifts.
 You can also make them with your friends and family so you can all have your very own customized T-shirts to wear!